marianc90/marianc90/README.md

  ******

-Final project of my JAVASCRIPT course.
-In it, I developed a simulator of a platform for the purchase and sale of Common Investment Funds.

-It was done in Vanilla JS, HTML and CSS.

- ******

 Proyecto final integrador del curso de JAVASCRIPT.
 En el mismo desarrolle un simulador de una plataforma de compra y venta de Fondos Comunes de Inversion.

 El mismo se realizó en Vanilla JS, HTML y CSS.